-Hey there. :) Here is a new Buffy/JCA crossover I cooked up one day.
+Hey there, my fellow writers and readers. :) Here is a new Buffy/JCA crossover I cooked up one day.
 And just so you know, I think that Nights is open to people of all ages, not just twenty-one-year-olds.
 Plus, Xander is *friends* with Jade, as he can relate to her when it comes to, as Jade would put it, "not being listened to sometimes".
-Got it?
+Got it so far?
 Good.

 Disclaimer: Genius Joss Whedon owns Buffy the Vampire Slayer, and John Rogers (also a genius) owns Jackie Chan Adventures.
 The name of the bar, Nights, belongs to Methos on the Buffy crossover fanfiction website Twisting the Hellmouth.
-I own the songfics, oneshots, stories and poems I cook up from time to time.
+I own the fanfics that I cook up from time to time.

 A Chat with Jade